International Day for Biodiversity (IDB) 2020: Current Theme, History and Significance

 - Several programs are presented which focus on how to preserve endangered species or habitats.

-- Planting trees and other plants at several places that helps to prevent erosion.
+- Planting trees and other plants at several places that help to prevent erosion.

 A Healthy ecosystem provides: